Pilgrim Winter

 you bring gifts but what does it matter?

-you move around to keep from feeling that it's all dead and empty,
+you move around to keep from feeling that it's all

 you're not a king or a wise man and